ssreekanth2000/project_2/README.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/party_exe.png)

-Visualizing  the confidence in the federal government by  party identity shows what we would expect, each party trusts the government more when they are in power. the Democrats seem to vary in a higher range and hit a peak in 2016 following 8 years in power.
+Visualizing  the confidence in the federal government by  party identity shows what we would expect, each party trusts the government more when they are in power.
+The Democrats seem to vary in a higher range and hit a peak in 2016 following 8 years in power.

 **Income for various ages across time**